Rbcc499/Expansion-Micrscopy-Protein-Analysis/README.md

 ## Steps for Use
   -  Upload data folder containing Imaris derived excel files only.* Headers should be as per supplied template.
 Constellation will load excel files and read protein names.
-  -  Upload expansion factor excel Headers should be a per supplied expansion_factor_template file.
+  -  Upload expansion factor excel Headers should be a per supplied expansion_factor_template file. <br />
-  -  Select the parameters you require for your analysis.
+  -  Select the parameters you require for your analysis. <br />
-    - For Alignment Analysis: Select the location of each protein, then select which protein pair that will have the longest distance.
+    - For Alignment Analysis: Select the location of each protein, then select which protein pair that will have the longest distance. <br />
     - For Angle Analysis: Assign which proteins will be included in the angle analysis.
-Then put the angle threshold (degrees).
+Then put the angle threshold (degrees). <br />
   -  Run analysis.
 Results will be saved in the data folder you uploaded.